GLIMS-RGI/rgitools/docs/dems.rst

 for feedback and testing purposes only**, i.e. they are not (yet) an official RGI product.
 In particular, the various topography data are provided "as is", i.e. without recommendation on which data source to use.
+Note also that RGI-TOPO cannot be used for glacier change assessment: its aim is to provide a baseline for glacier modelling and other data analysis efforts.

 Please help us to finalize this product! :ref:`dem-how-to-help` will tell you how.